dangarmat/dangarmat.github.io/_posts/2017-12-30-Calories-vs-Sleep.md

 Fifteen days.
 Actually most days here the watch band was broken, as it broke twice.
 You can tell those by the fact I "didn't sleep" multiple days in a row.
 Those are, 7/22 - 7/29 and 12/15-12/18.
 The other days could be ones I was traveling and so slept sitting up and fitbit didn't record sleep.
 And 12/30 hasn't happened yet.

-This tells me December data is also circumspect, unfortunately.
-Let's just join everything and remove every circumspect day as defined as less than 1200 calories and 0 hours of sleep.
+This tells me December data is also suspect, unfortunately.
+Let's just join everything and remove every suspect day as defined as less than 1200 calories and 0 hours of sleep.

 ```r
 foods %>% full_join(sleep_processed, by = "Date") %>%